 I believe that these are the main misunderstandings that these “visual music” artists have.

 I think it should be kept in mind that words themselves are not absolute and definitive.
 They are man-made, largely subjective, culturally-derived, and they are just a limited tool used to communicate and describe things to others.
 They change their meanings throughout time and some become obsolete.
 Reality is not contained nor created by verbal analysis.
 Reality is not fully perfectly described nor determined by the words we speak or write or by the thoughts in our head that we put in the form of words.
-Before any of us learnt how to speak any languages or learnt how to think in the form of words, we still saw, felt, heard, tasted, smelled and experienced this life and this world.
+Before any of us learnt how to speak any languages or learnt how to think in the form of words - when we were young children - we still saw, felt, heard, tasted, smelled and experienced this life and this world.
 I believe this is why the old saying “a picture speaks a thousand words” is fundamentally flawed and invalid – the picture came first before any words or languages were ever invented by humans.
 The picture doesn’t speak any words, let alone the arbitrary number of “a thousand” of them.